-• Course Grading: Exams, discussion/miscellaneous assignments, quizzes, and lab assignments are worth 40%, 10%, 10%, 20%, and 20% respectively, as shown below.
-Let the instructor know, in advance if possible, if you cannot take a scheduled exam so that other arrangements may be made.
+Course Grading: Let the instructor know, in advance if possible, if you cannot take a scheduled exam so that other arrangements may be made.
 Late materials are not generally accepted.
 Graded materials normally will be returned two weeks after submission.

-• Exams 40%
+Exams 70%

-• Discussion 05%

-• Assignments 05%

-• Chapter Quizzes 10%
+Quizzes 10%

-• Lab Assignments 20%
+Lab Assignments 20%

-• Final Exam 20%

-• Total 100%
+Total 100%